code-orchestra/livecoding_examples/as/AssetsDemo/readme.md

 This is basic example of the code subscribing and reacting to asset updates.
+Run the project, then edit and save **'diffuse.png'** or **'normal.png'** file in your image editor.
+Modified file will be loaded into running app automatically.